Our Beloved Summer

 Our Beloved Summer (Korean: 그 해 우리는) is a South Korean romantic comedy television series.
 Billed as "Studio N's first original series", it is directed by Kim Yoon-jin with screenplay by Lee Na-eun, starring Choi Woo-shik, Kim Da-mi, Kim Sung-cheol, and Roh Jeong-eui.
 The series is a coming-of-age story about a former couple who are forced to come together again when a documentary they shot in high school goes viral.

 It premiered on SBS TV on December 6, 2021, and aired on Mondays and Tuesdays at 22:00 (KST) till January 25, 2022.
 It is available for streaming on Netflix.
+Despite disappointing ratings on domestic television it became widely popular internationally through streaming.

 Synopsis

 A coming-of-age romantic comedy that revolves around Choi Ung (Choi Woo-shik) and Kook Yeon-soo (Kim Da-mi), ex-lovers who broke up with a promise to never meet again.
 As luck would have it, the documentary they filmed ten years ago in high school went viral and they are forced to face the cameras together again by their producer friend.
 The series depicts their complicated feelings and growth.

 This drama shows what love feels like.
 Instead of discussing practical issues like family conflicts, it tells a story about throb, memory and dream.
 Romance is revealed in many small, unnoticed acts.